section-engineering-education/engineering-education/content/articles/regex-implementation-with-java/index.md

 The output for each print statement (except the last print statement) is `true` because the character ‘o’ which precedes the `*`  in the regex expression `o*` matches the string literal `o`.

-The last print statement outputs `false` because the regex defines its pattern to match an occurrence of exactly zero or more quantities of string `o` and nothing more.
+The last print statement outputs `false` because the regex pattern matches an occurrence of exactly zero or more quantities of string `o` and nothing more.

 * One or more times matcher  (`+`): This is regarded as the “one or more” quantifier because it matches the instance of its preceding character occurring at least once.
 The following examples illustrate the `+` quantifier: